inteli-poc/inteli-demo/README.md

 ## Description

 This demo has been built to demonstrate the benefits of distributed systems to the additive-manufacturing industry within aerospace.
 It provides simple web clients that let you perform the actions of different personas in the industry.
-The demo relies on technologies built during the VITALam project.
+The demo relies on technologies built during the DSCP project.

 ## Getting started